mirage/irmin.org/data/tutorial/03_getting-started.md

 let repo = Mem_store.Repo.v config
 ```

-## Using the repo to obtain access to a branch
+## Using the Repo to Obtain Access to a Branch

 Once a repo has been created, you can access a branch and start to modify it.